-Even though being a Pre-Prod system, the system follows the same strict policy and procedures for user provisioning, identification and authentication as applicable to a Production environment, documented in the account management standard operating procedure, which covers criteria, procedures, roles and responsibilities, and applicable security controls in accordance with NIST Special Publication (SP) 800-53 Rev 4.
-It's also captured in the Privacy managed Functional

-Categories process and verified filed in the employee's personnel files annually per VHA Directive 1605.2, Minimum Necessary Standard for Access, Use, Disclosure, and Requests for Protected Health Information
+The system follows a strict user provisioning, identification and authentication process, documented in the account management standard operating procedure, which covers criteria, procedures, roles and responsibilities, and applicable security controls in accordance with NIST SP 800-53 Rev 4.
+It's also captured in the Privacy managed Functional Categories process and verified filed in the employee's personnel files annually per VHA Directive 1605.2, Minimum Necessary Standard for Access, Use, Disclosure, and Requests for Protected Health Information.